🛡️ DARK SOULS BUILD CALCULATOR

 Dark Souls Build Calculator — Plan Your Perfect Character Online

+I built this calculator because I lost count of how many characters I had to restart after realising I'd dumped 20 levels into a stat that didn't help my weapon scaling.
+After hundreds of hours across multiple playthroughs, I knew there had to be a better way — so I built one.
 This is a free, browser-based Dark Souls character planner for Dark Souls 1 (Remastered and original).
 It calculates your Soul Level, HP, Stamina, Equip Load, Attack Rating, and roll type in real time as you adjust your stats.
-Choose from all ten starting classes, all eight major weapons, four armor weight categories, and the most important rings in the game — including the Ring of Favor and Protection, Havel's Ring, and Cloranthy Ring.
+Choose from all ten starting classes, all eight major weapons, four armour weight categories, and the most important rings in the game — including the Ring of Favor and Protection, Havel's Ring, and Cloranthy Ring.
 No download, no account, no ads — just the numbers you need to commit to your build with confidence.
+Over 2,500 players have used it to plan their characters.

 How to Use the Dark Souls Build Calculator

-Dark Souls Build Calculator UI – class selector, stat sliders, weapon dropdown, armor weight, rings, and real‑time stat summary panel
+Dark Souls Build Calculator UI – class selector, stat sliders, weapon dropdown, armour weight, rings, and real‑time stat summary panel

-📐 Complete interface guide: starting class, eight stat sliders, weapon, armor, rings, and live results (Soul Level, HP, Stamina, Equip Load, Attack Rating, roll type).
+📐 Complete interface guide: starting class, eight stat sliders, weapon, armour, rings, and live results (Soul Level, HP, Stamina, Equip Load, Attack Rating, roll type).

 1. Select your Starting Class.
 Your starting class sets the base stat values the calculator begins with.
 Choose the class whose base stats align most closely with your intended build archetype — this minimises wasted levels on stats you do not need.
 The Deprived starts with all stats at 11 and Soul Level 1, making it technically optimal for heavily min-maxed endgame builds that need precision.
 The Knight starts with high Vitality and Strength, making it the most beginner-friendly choice for tanky, slow-weapon builds.

 2. Drag the stat sliders to your target levels.
-Each of the eight stats — Vigor, Attunement, Endurance, Vitality, Strength, Dexterity, Intelligence, and Faith — has a slider ranging from 1 to 99.
+Each of the eight stats — Vitality, Attunement, Endurance, Vitality (Equip Load), Strength, Dexterity, Intelligence, and Faith — has a slider ranging from 1 to 99.
 The Soul Level display at the top updates instantly to reflect your total level as you move the sliders.
 The Souls to Next value shows exactly how many souls your next level will cost at the current level.

 5. Add your rings.
 Both ring slots are available.
 Select from Ring of Favor and Protection, Havel's Ring, Wolf Ring, and Cloranthy Ring.
 Ring effects apply immediately to the HP, Stamina, and Equip Load calculations.